See our top tips below on how to tidy, declutter and spring clean your home for free

 #8 Top to bottom

 For those of you going for a deep clean as well as a tidy, remember to clean top to bottom.
 By this we mean start with the cobwebs in the ceiling, then wipe down the surfaces and then finish with a floor clean and a hoover.
+Check out this guide on the best stick vacuum, that will help you to choose the perfect one for you.
 This avoids missing any dirt that might reach the floor mid tidy.